Salmon Chowder

 For months, I ignored the raves about fat-free half ‘n’ half.
 Like low-fat butter, it sounded too good to be true, tempting with promise but certain to disappoint.
 Once tried, however, it was instantly a refrigerator staple, especially for creamy essence in soups like this week’s SALMON CHOWDER.

-But truth be told, this product is a disappointment.
+But truth be told, some times this product disappoints.
 Its calorie count is up there with whole milk’s even if the fat grams match up with skim’s.
 But it’s an unreliable substitute: in quiche and casseroles, for example, it separates and refuses to thicken.

 Still, to my taste buds and my waist line, it can’t be beat in winter-hearty, body-healthy soups.